AnriiAndrushko/Coursework-paralel-computing/README.md

 ## Getting Started

 ### Prerequisites
-- Visual Studio 2015 or later
+- Visual Studio 2022 or later
-- .NET Framework 4.6 or later
+- .NET 6.0 SDK

 ### Build and Run
 1. Open the solution in Visual Studio.